What criteria goes into recommending a pistol.

 Okay, now you know the difficulties of recommending a pistol.
 Let’s get to the list of recommended guns you say.

 Not so fast!
-Lets schedule a Building your Equipment class or Contact Us for a Free Evaluation first.
+Lets schedule a Pistol Basics class or Contact Us for a Free Evaluation first.